Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-I think it's just the human condition of worrying about everything that you can't control.
-Yeah.
-Because yeah.
-Because yeah, it's literally like right now my business is going well.
-But last have to be very like quiet.
-Yeah, it worries me.
-But I know that seasonality because it's usually tax time is insane and Christmas is quiet.
-Yeah.
-And currently going into the Christmas period and I've got all these projects lined up going over the next three months, which will be really good.
+It’s the human condition—worrying about what we can’t control.
+Right now my business is going well, but last month was very quiet.
+That worries me, but I know the seasonality—tax time is insane, Christmas is quiet.
+We’re heading into the Christmas period and I’ve got projects lined up for the next three months, which is good.

 00:17:07:05 - 00:17:24:11